Beats by Dr. Dre Solo3 Wireless Bluetooth On-Ear Headphones for $100

 Please close this dialog and try and again

-Daily Steals via Rakuten offers the open-box Beats by Dr. Dre Solo3 Wireless Bluetooth On-Ear Headphones in Matte Black or Gloss Black for $117.49.
-Coupon code "SAVE15" drops it to $99.87.
-With free shipping, that's $60 under our July mention of a new unit and the lowest price we've seen for these headphones in any condition in over a year and the second-best price overall.
-(It's the best deal for a new, sealed-in-box unit today by $53.)
-Buy Now
+That's tied with yesterday's now-expired mention as the lowest price we've seen for these headphones in any condition in over a year and the second-best price overall.
+(It's the best deal for a new, sealed-in-box unit today by $70.)

-Daily Steals offers the open-box Beats By Dr. Dre Solo3 Bluetooth On-Ear Headphones in Matte Black (pictured) or Gloss Black for $117.49.
-Coupon code "SAVE15" drops it to $99.87.
-With free shipping, that's $60 under our July mention of a factory-sealed unit and the lowest price we've seen.
-(It's also $60 under the best price we could find for a sealed pair today.)
 Buy Now

 BuySpry via eBay offers the refurbished Beats by Dr. Dre Powerbeats3 Wireless Bluetooth In-Ear Headphones in several colors for $59.99 with free shipping.
 That's about $30 less than you'd pay for a pair of new ones and the lowest price we could find, although we saw them for $13 less in May.